NEW!! Shakespeare in Pop Culture Series: A Midsummer Night’s Dream$60

 Recommended Ages: 13-18.

 *Disclaimer* – Some of the play content and provided film content in this course are rated PG-13, and therefore that is the recommended age minimum for any courses in the series aside from this introductory course.
 Exception can be made with parental consent for younger ages.

-Space Available: This course is not currently open for enrollment.
-Please join our mailing list to be informed when it is open for enrollment.
+Space Available: This class is not currently open for enrollment.
+Please join our mailing list to be informed when it is open again.

 This will be a 4 week course in which students will study 1 play by William Shakespeare, as well as the modern adaptations of the play presented in films of present day popular culture.

 We will focus for three weeks on one of Shakespeare’s (primary source) plays, and the fourth week will consist of that specific play’s adaptations in modern films.
 I will provide all reading and viewing material for the course, as well as extra related content, with the option that students may purchase any books or films for themselves if they so choose.

 The goal of the courses in this series is to learn the famous works of Shakespeare through the use of present day pop culture.
 Lessons will focus on themes, characters, and social significance of Shakespeare’s most famous plays in comparison to their modern re-imaginings.
 Assignments will range from writing analytical reports on primary and secondary sources, to students having the option to film their very own adaptations of these works.
 Each student should leave this course with a well rounded comprehension of the significance of Shakespeare’s works, then and now.